clarin-eric/handbook-development/docs/stack/bash.md

 * Always use .sh or .bash extension for shell scripts.
 * Always add comment header below shebang with summary of script functionality.
 * Line break before pipeline.
 * Quote variables as `"${foo}"` instead of `$foo` abd commands as `$(foo)` instead of `foo`.
 * Avoid `eval`.
-* `main` function for scripts longer than a few lines and/or other functions and call it in the very end(i.e. last line) of the script, passing all parameters: `main "$@"`.
+* `main` function for scripts longer than a few lines and/or other functions and call it in the very end(i.e. last line) of the script, passing all
+  parameters: `main "$@"`.
 * Calling scripts: use `bash script.sh` or `./script.sh` (not `sh script.sh`).

 Working directory assumptions:

-* Do not make unnecessary assumptions about the current working directory, particularly when callin other scripts.
+* Do not make unnecessary assumptions about the current working directory, particularly when calling other scripts.
 If the working directory is important, specifically test for it and exit with a warning if there is any issue.
-* Never change the working directory, instead do work that required another directoty in a subshell
+* Never change the working directory, instead do work that required another directory in a subshell only:
-only:
    * Use round brackets to do work in a subshell: `( work )`.

 Checking if a variable is set: